 An additional parcel of land was purchased adjacent to the existing Imperial property in 1972.
 A new addition to the fire house was built to make room for the modern, larger fire equipment of the time, and to accommodate the larger Bingo crowds.

-Due to the development of the RIDC Business Park, a station was erected on a parcel of land under a 99 year lease agreement with the Allegheny County Airport Authority at the edge of the Westbury community at a cost of $100,000.
+Due to the development of the RIDC Business Park, a station was erected in 1981 on a parcel of land under a 99 year lease agreement with the Allegheny County Airport Authority at the edge of the Westbury community at a cost of $100,000.
 The members completed the construction of the building by installing the plumbing, heating and electrical.
 The garage was first occupied by a 1980 Ford Pierce Engine.

 In January, 2014, construction begin on a new main station on Pine Street in Imperial to accommodate the larger more modern fire equipment.
 The new building included 4 large engine bays, offices and a training room.
 Operations were moved into this building in late 2014.

 Today, the Fire Department operates four engines, three squads, two brush trucks, a 105' ladder truck, and a 6x6 UTV to serve and protect the Findlay Township Community.

 The Imperial Volunteer Fire Department is always looking for individuals who are willing to lend some time in many capacities.
 You don't have to fight fires to help out!